jflamy/owlcms4/docs/2600AdvancedPreCompetitionSetup.md

 ### Advanced Technical Settings

-See this [page](2120AdvancedSystemSettings) for details about technical settings used to control access, connect to complementary applications, etc.
+Other settings are available, but not generally needed for normal situations.
+See this [page](2120AdvancedSystemSettings) for details.

 ## Defining Fields of Play (Platforms)